AbuseIPDB/laravel/README.md

 #### Parameters

 `ip`: IP address to be reported.
 `categories`: Single category or array of categories, provided as numbers between 1 and 30.
-Please refer to AbuseIPDB's reference on their category numbers [here](https://www.abuseipdb.com/categories).
+Please refer to AbuseIPDB's reference on their category numbers <a href="https://www.abuseipdb.com/categories" target="_blank">here</a>.
 `comment`: Optional: Include information about the attack, such as an error log message.

 #### Return Type